Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure a load balancer in a public subnet, and configure the route tables accordingly.
 - [x] Set up a `NAT` gateway in a public subnet, and change the private subnet route tables accordingly.
 - [ ] Set up a `NAT` gateway in a private subnet, and ensure that the route tables are configured accordingly.

+### A company's use of AWS Cloud services is quickly growing, so a SysOps Administrator has been asked to generate details of daily spending to share with management.
+Which method should the Administrator choose to produce this data?

+- [ ] Share the monthly AWS bill with management.
+- [ ] Use AWS CloudTrail Logs to access daily costs in JSON format.
+- [x] Set up a daily Cost and Usage Report and download the output from Amazon S3.
+- [ ] Monitor AWS costs with Amazon CloudWatch and create billing alerts and notifications.

+### An ecommerce company has built a web application that uses an Amazon Aurora DB cluster.
+The DB cluster includes memory optimized instance types with both a writer node and a reader node.
+Traffic volume changes throughout the day.
+During sudden traffic surges, Amazon CloudWatch metrics for the DB cluster indicate high RAM consumption and an increase in select latency.
+A SysOps administrator must implement a configuration change to improve the performance of the DB cluster.
+The change must minimize downtime and must not result in the loss of data.
+Which change will meet these requirements?

+- [x] Add an Aurora Replica to the DB cluster.
+- [ ] Modify the DB cluster to convert the DB cluster into a multi-master DB cluster.
+- [ ] Take a snapshot of the DB cluster.
+From that snapshot, create a new DB cluster that has larger memory optimized instances.
+- [ ] Increase the disk storage capacity of the DB cluster to double the existing disk capacity.